10 Proof of Income Documents Landlords Use to Verify Income

 9. Court-ordered Agreement

 A court-ordered agreement is a signed legal document between an arbitrator and a third party that the court has ordered to pay.
-The most common types of court-ordered agreements include spousal alimony and child support, as well as a payout from a trust or a lawsuit.
-Court-ordered agreements are not very common, but still can be a verifiable source of income for potential tenants.
+The most common types of court-ordered agreements include spousal alimony, child support, and a payout from a trust or lawsuit.
+Court-ordered agreements are not as common, but still can be a verifiable source of income for potential tenants.

 How to Verify Income From a Court-ordered Agreement

-An applicant may already have a copy of their court-ordered agreement in their files.
-If they don’t, they can get it from their attorney or from the court clerk’s office where the ruling took place.
-Unless they’ve been sealed, these documents are part of the public record, meaning you might be able to look them up yourself via the county clerk’s office.
+Applicants may already have a copy of their court-ordered agreement in their files.
+If they don’t, they can get it from their attorney or the court clerk’s office where the ruling occurred.
+Unless they’ve been sealed, these documents are part of the public record, meaning you can look them up via the county clerk’s office.
 Confirm the following details:

 - Shows the document is a court-ordered agreement